 All assignments will be completed online.
-Your instructor will go over how to complete these assignments in class, and will post the information on D2L.
+The assignments will be available and will be handed in over D2L through the Assessments > Dropbox folders.
+Your instructor will go over how to complete these assignments in lecture, and will also post some information on D2L.

-Without instructor approval, late assignments will receive a zero.
+Without instructor approval of an extension, late assignments will receive a zero.

-Extra Information about Quizzes:
+Extra Information about Exams:

-Quizzes will be delivered online, using D2L under Assessments > Quizzes.
+Exams will be delivered online, using D2L under Assessments > Quizzes.

-The quizzes will be available for a 24-hour period on the day of the exam, in order to accommodate student work schedules, time zone differences, and so on.
-Quizzes will be

-"available" from 12:00 AM on the date of the exam until 11:59 PM on the date of the exam.
-But, please note that the quizzes will be time-limited once they have begun (see below)
+The exams will be available for a 24-hour period on the day of the exam, in order to accommodate student work schedules, time zone differences, and so on.
+Exams will be "available" starting at 9:00 AM on the date of the exam, and will be available for 24 hours.
+But, please note that the exams will be time-limited once they have begun (see below)

-The quizzes will be considered to be open-book.
-But, quizzes are to be your work, and yours alone.
-There is to be no collaboration or communication with other students, peers, friends, or anyone else (outside of questions for your instructor) while you are taking the quiz.
+The exams will be considered to be open-book.
+For this course, an open-book exam means that the use of class notes and textbook is permitted.
+However, the use of online resources are prohibited.
+And, exams are to be your work, and yours alone.
+There is to be no collaboration or communication with other students, peers, friends, or anyone else (outside of questions for your instructor) while the exam is "active" - whether electronically or in person.

-Despite the open-book policy, please note that the quizzes will be time-limited (once you start, you will have 45 minutes to complete each of the first three quizzes, and 30 minutes for the last quiz).
+Despite the open-book policy, please note that the exams will be time-limited (once you start, you will have 65 minutes to complete each of the first three exams, and 35 minutes for the last exam).
 As such, it is in your best interests to study and know the material well, as you will not have time to check or look up every single answer!

-Quizzes also will not allow for back-tracking.
+Exams also will not allow for back-tracking.
 That is, quizzes will present students with 5 questions at a time, and students will not be allowed to move backwards through the exam once they have completed each set of 5.

-Students will be required to electronically sign a confidentiality agreement before taking the quiz (it basically shows up like question 1)
+Students will be required to electronically sign a confidentiality agreement before taking the exam (it basically shows up like question 1)

-Extra Information about Course Credits for Research Participation (max 2% of final grade):
+Course Credits for Research Participation (Max 2% of final grade)